miguel291/AED/README.md

 # AED

-Projects developed for Data Structures and Algorithms subject of the Informatics engineering course @University of Coimbra
+Projects developed for Data Structures and Algorithms course @University of Coimbra